decentraland/documentation/content/creator/scenes/interactivity/user-data.md

 See [onRealmChangedObservable]({{< ref "/content/creator/scenes/interactivity/event-listeners.md#player-changes-realm-or-island" >}}) for how to detect changes regarding the player's realm or island.

+{{< hint warning >}}
-> Note: When the scene first loads, there might not yet be an island assigned for the player.
+**📔 Note**   When the scene first loads, there might not yet be an island assigned for the player.
 The explorer will always eventually assign an island to the player, but this can sometimes occur a couple of seconds after the scene is loaded.
+{{< /hint >}}

 ## Get player platform